 Indigenous and minority groups make up 8% of the Honduran population, and while their status and rights are officially recognised, customary law is not codified and it is unclear how customs and traditions in these groups affect the legal age of marriage.

-According to the Family Code, men and women share equal rights and responsibilities in regard to parental authority.
-According to the 2006 report to the CEDAW committee, despite awareness of their rights under the Family Code, in cases of conflict, many women are reluctant to stand up to their husbands or partners in court in child custody cases, out of fear, shame, or social pressure.
-It is unclear whether women and men have the same rights to divorce.
-Honduran women have the right to pass Honduran citizenship onto their children.
+Legal equality of spouses is recognised in Article 112 of the Constitution and, under Articles 2 and 7 of the Family Code, men and women share equal rights and responsibilities in regard to parental authority.
+Although men and women both have the right to be head of household under the law, Article 44 of the Family Code gives women preferential rights to the wages/income of the male spouse for their food and minor children.
+According to the country’s latest report to the United Nations Committee on the Elimination of Discrimination against Women (CEDAW), despite awareness of their rights under the Family Code, in cases of conflict many women are reluctant to stand up to their husbands or partners in court in child custody cases, out of fear, shame or social pressure.
+Honduran women have the right to pass citizenship onto their children.

-The Law on Domestic Violence came into effect in 1997, and was amended in 2006.The definition of violence encompasses psychological and economic violence.With these amendments, specialist domestic violence courts were established in Tegucigalpa and San Pedro Sula to hear cases covered by the law; outside of these cities, however, awareness of the law among the judiciary remains low.
-Those convicted of domestic violence can face 2 – 4 years of imprisonment, although according to the US Department of State’s 2010 human rights report, in practice, the law is poorly implemented.
-However, the government of Honduras has taken steps to strengthen protection of women’s physical integrity, including working with NGOs to increase police training on laws relating to domestic violence.
+The Law on Domestic Violence came into effect in 1997 and was amended in 2006.The definition of violence is broad and encompasses psychological and economic violence.With these amendments, specialist domestic violence courts were established in Tegucigalpa and San Pedro Sula to hear cases covered by the law; outside of these cities, however, awareness of the law among the judiciary remains low.
+There appear to be only one to three shelters for women victims of violence in the country.

 There is no evidence to suggest that female genital mutilation is practised in Honduras.